 I don't know why I am Anxious

-Anxiety can be a state that has built up over many years, throughout childhood as a result of events throughout childhood where we didn't feel safe and we were unable to get comfort or soothing or can come up as a result of ongoing stress, or a traumatic event that is triggered now.
+Anxiety often becomes a habitual response built up over many years.
+This can be a result of events throughout childhood where we didn't feel safe and we were unable to get comfort or soothing or can come up as a result of ongoing stress, or a traumatic event that is triggered now.

 It is common for the following experiences to produce anxiety;

 - Grief and loss - due to the death of a loved one, separation, or the loss of a job.

 - Trauma and Threat - assaults, accidents, natural disaster are all examples that leave you feeling unsafe.

 - Betrayal - this is one of the hardest experiences to heal from and affects our ability to trust others.